But first, a little history...

 Enter Tecla.
 Tecla first launched for Android, along with a corresponding app.
 For the first time, Tecla allowed people to use any switch or their wheelchair driving controls to fully access an Android smartphone or tablet.
 In addition to making phone calls, Tecla users could now text, email and read eBooks on-the-go for the first time.

 As smartphones became more and more mainstream, accessibility began to improve.
 With the iPhone 3GS, Apple introduced VoiceOver, the screen navigation tool for users with visual impairments.
 The first Tecla Shield was able to control an iPhone or an iPad using VoiceOver.

 Then with iOS 7, things changed even more when Apple introduced Switch Control.
-As a built-in feature, Switch Control allowed users to control any iPhone or iPad by using assistive devices like tecla-e and Tecla Shield.
+As a built-in feature, Switch Control allowed users to control any iPhone or iPad by using assistive devices like tecla-e.
 With Tecla, you can use any kind of ability switch – from simple buttons, to wheelchair driving controls, to switches activated by blinking, blowing or head movements.

 Here we are today.
 So what’s our top choice for the best phone for quadriplegics?
 The iPhone.
 Specifically, the iPhone X. Here’s why.

 1. Switch Control

 This built-in switch-access feature of iOS is more consistent than Android’s built-in counterpart and just keeps getting better. iOS also tends to follow best practices for accessibility, making more apps accessible out-of-the-box.
 If an app is not accessible, there is point mode, where you can select any point on the screen and tap or emulate gestures like pinching, swiping, etc.